Introduction to White Hair

 Common Myths About White Hair

-- Myth: Only old people get white strand.
+- Myth: The aged are the only people who acquire white strand.

 Treatments for White Hair

-Okay, so you have white strands— what now?
+Alright, so you got white hairs— what to do now?

 Natural Remedies